slabban/slabban.github.io/index.md

 [![LIDAR Processing](https://res.cloudinary.com/marcomontalbano/image/upload/v1607592207/video_to_markdown/images/youtube--fvGX2Kw34n0-c05b58ac6eb4c4700831b2b3070cd403.jpg)](https://www.youtube.com/watch?v=fvGX2Kw34n0 "LIDAR Processing")

-The following year, I had become the new President of the club, and with that, I had the responsibilty of carrying on the great work that was accomplished in the previous year, the large body of my contributions came with the development of the Perception model of the vehicle, which can be found [here](#Perception).
+The following year, I had become the new President of the club, and with that, I had the responsibilty of carrying on the great work that was accomplished in the previous year, I made sure to start that off on a high note.

 The video above illustrates the successful results after processing the raw point cloud data coming from the Cepton Vista LiDAR to detect the cars in front of me.
 The algorithms were developed using the _Point Cloud Library (PCL)_ in _C++_ and realized in the _Robot Operating System (ROS)_ The results were visualized in _Rviz_.